 The terms of engagement is for the 2022-23 fiscal audit year (ending March 31st, 2023) with an option to extend annually for an additional four (4) years.
-Annual extension will be determined through a vote at PICS Annual General Meeting.
+Annual extension will be determined through a vote at PICS Society Annual General Meeting.

 Provide proposed fee structure for each of the five (5) years of the proposal period (2022-23 onwards), including details of administration fee structure, as well as any assurances that can be given regarding fees in future years and the maximum fee that would be charged.